 - Pour salsa over guacamole and spread evenly.

 - That completes your seven layers, but it’s not “really” complete until you garnish it with a sprinkling of chopped tomatoes and green onions.
 This part is completely optional, but highly recommended.
 We serve it right away, but you it’s also good after having been stored in the fridge.

-If you’re into Mexican dip, you might like some other taco dips, such as my Easy Vegan Queso Dip.
+If you’re into Mexican dip, you might like some more vegan dip recipes.
+Take, for example, taco dips, such as my Easy Vegan Queso Dip.
 This recipe requires only a few ingredients and a few minutes to throw together!